amethyst/shred/README.md

 [dl]: https://docs.rs/shred/

-This library allows to dispatch tasks, which can have interdependencies, shared and exclusive resource access, in parallel.
+This library allows to dispatch systems, which can have interdependencies, shared and exclusive resource access, in parallel.

 ## Usage